 Michelle specializes in working with adolescents and adults struggling with issues such as depression, anxiety, eating disorders, self-injury, abuse and trauma, relationship issues, substance abuse, and spiritual issues.
 She enjoys the privilege of helping people find hope and practical solutions to the issues they are facing.
 Michelle formerly worked as the adolescent therapist for Blue Horizon Eating Disorder Services, as well as a primary therapist for the Palms Eating Disorder Treatment Program at Central Florida Behavioral Hospital.
 In addition to working in private practice, Michelle works alongside a non-proﬁt called To Write Love On Her Arms, teaching on mental health issues such as depression, suicide, self-injury, addictions and eating disorders.
-Currently, she serves on the board for the Eating Disorder Network of Central Florida.
-She is married to Aaron and is the proud mom of 1 year old boy/girl twins.
-Michelle enjoys surfing, sailing, yoga and paddle boarding.
+In 2012, Michelle served as the founding President of the Central Florida iaedp Chapter.
+She currently serves as the Certification Chair for the Central Florida iaedp Chapter.
+She is married to Aaron and is the proud mom of 6 year old boy/girl twins.

 To contact Michelle, email email@example.com or call the office at (407) 574-8056.